jpickell/git-switch/README.md

 **Note**

 `In order to preserve history between providers, you may find it useful to force the first update after switching, otherwise you may end up with a whole slew of merge conflicts!`
+*and by "preserve" I mean "Overwrite"  Eww.
+Ugh.
+Yes, very bad.
+But I do it anyway*

 `i.e. "git push -f"`